 We hold 3 parent’s evenings a year, where targets and support for pupils is discussed.
 In addition to this, all children receive an annual school report.
 If a child has been identified as SEND then termly SEND Review meetings will also take place.
 These reviews allow for structured conversations to occur about the child and their current support, as well as the opportunity to discuss any changes.
 The actions from the previous meeting will be reviewed, current progress/updates or any concerns will be shared by everyone present and new targets and actions will be set.
 Discussions will take place for how these can be supported at school and at home.

-The SENCo and other school staff are supported by Speech and Language Therapists, Physiotherapists, Occupational Therapists, Behaviour Support Team, Educational Psychologists, Learning Support Team, Autism Team and the school nurse where and when appropriate.
+The SENCo and other school staff are supported by a range of outside agencies including Speech and Language Therapists, Physiotherapists, Occupational Therapists, Behaviour Support Team, Educational Psychologists, Learning Support Team, Autism Team and the school nurse where and when appropriate.
 If outside professionals are working with a child, they will be invited to SEND Review meetings.
 If this is not possible their views and recommendations will be shared with parents by the SENCo.